adilamarcelefreitas/adilamarcelefreitas/README.md

 - 👋 Hi, I’m @adilamarcelefreitas
-- 👀 I’m interested in learn about .js, html, css, and tecnology.
+- 👀 I’m interested in learn about .js, HTML, css, and tecnology.
 - 🌱 I’m currently learning Javascript, HTML and css.

 <!---